drishtiarora/githubSearchRepository-EvenFinancial/README.md

 # GithubRepoSearch

 1. How to run the application
+   1) Install the dependencies
+        run `npm install`

-   Run `npm install`, open the project in the editor and run `ng serve --port portNumber`.
+   2) Run the application on any port number, port number-4200 run `ng serve --port 4200`.

+   3) Open the browser and search for:
+      `localhost:4200`

 2. About the Application
-   It is an Github Search Repository application which performs search functionality on the basis of data requested by the user.
+   It is a Github Search Repository application which performs search functionality on the basis of data requested by the user.
 The user fills out a form which takes the following fields:
    a) Text- an input field
    b) Stars- an input field which only takes digits, range(10..30), >=number
    c) License- is a dropdown